Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/06 Methods.md

 ## Data Collection

 We conducted eleven assessments with the DAO Index Questionnaire Version 0.9.
 We generated our responses by answering each question in the questionnaire for each DAO evaluated (i.e., conducting a draft assessment).

+Assessments were conducted between the end of 2022 and 2023.

 We based our responses on publicly available information provided directly (or primary source) by the DAO evaluated, or indirectly by a third party source (secondary source).